 Outdoor Tibetan Mastiffs should spend an hour or two outdoors playing and walking with family members.
 A big yard is beneficial for the breed, as it offers a convenient space for them to stretch their legs and exercise.
 It's important the yard is well secured so they can't escape and 'protect' the entire neighborhood.
 Additionally, they'll bark excessively if left alone outside, particularly at night.

 Exercise A healthy, adult Tibetan Mastiff requires about one hour of physical activity and training each day, ideally split into brief sessions.
 The exercise doesn't need to be vigorous.

 Endurance Tibetan Mastiffs have the stamina for short bursts of activity.
 Walks and play sessions of about 15 minutes are optimal.

 Activity distance rating

-Food Tibetan Mastiffs require high quality dog food designed for large breed dogs.
+Food Tibetan Mastiffs require high quality dog food formulated for large breed dogs, given in two meals.
 The amount of food they should eat will vary widely based upon their size, activity level, and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your TM.
-Their daily food requirements should be split into two meals.

 Alone Time Tibetan Mastiffs become bored fast when asked to spend time alone.
 In response, they'll bark incessantly and chew the furniture legs.
 It's best if a family member can spend the entire day with your Tibetan Mastiff.